-When gravity load, wind, or other lateral forces cause the transfer of moments from beams to columns, transverse reinforcement (ties) not less than that required by Equation (11-1) shall be provided within connections of framing elements to columns.
+When gravity load, wind, or other lateral forces cause the transfer of moments from beams to columns, column ties in accordance with Clause 7.6.5, having a maximum spacing of 150 mm but not less than two column ties, shall be provided within beam column connections.
 Except for connections that are part of a primary seismic force resisting system, this requirement may be waived if the connection is restrained on four sides by beams or slabs of approximately equal depth.
-(See also Clause 12.11.2.)
+See also Clause 12.11.2.